-Providing the top home care services Towson has to offer, Absolute Companion Care suggests the following types of COPD exercises, as recommended by the American Lung Association (after first getting approval from the doctor):
+Providing the top home care services Baltimore has to offer, Absolute Companion Care suggests the following types of COPD exercises, as recommended by the American Lung Association (after first getting approval from the doctor):

 - Stretches.
 Stretching is often overlooked when developing an exercise regimen, but it’s vitally important.
 Research shows that stretching exercises performed in conjunction with cardio resulted in reduced episodes of shortness of breath.
 Stretch all of the major muscles with these exercises:

 - Bend from one side to the other; hold and then switch sides

 - Lift your ankle up behind you; hold and then switch sides